 The Heaths drew this conclusion from the data:

 “The stars of stickiness are the students who made their case by telling stories, or by tapping into emotion, or by stressing a single point rather than ten.”

-Make sure your presentation content goes beyond pure “facts.”
+With this in mind, make sure your presentation content goes beyond pure “facts.”
 Triggering audience emotion is a guaranteed way to increase retention and impact of your core message.
 You can do that by speaking from the heart.

 When Steve Jobs introduced the world to the iPod, he could have said something like this: